 The AVFT table is used to adjust fuel type distributions to reflect local information, such as vehicle registration data.
-MAG used the January 2020 vehicle registration data and Pinal County 2023 transit bus data obtained from the Arizona Department of Transportation in February 2024 to adjust fuel type distributions for the conformity analysis.
+The AVFT table was derived using the ERG's vehicle classification scripts, the ADOT 2023 vehicle registration data, the transit bus data from public transit providers, and the MOVES3.1 default AVFT to adjust fuel type distributions for the conformity analysis in Maricopa and Pinal counties.